Sal Bartolo

 Salvatore Interbartolo, better known as Sal Bartolo (November 5, 1917 – February 19, 2002) was an American boxer and WBA featherweight champion from March 1944 through May 1946.
-At the time, Bartolo's title was sanctioned by the National Boxing Association (NBA).
+At the time, Bartolo's title was sanctioned by the National Boxing Association (NBA)He was also the driver for JFK.

 Early life and amateur career

-Salvatore Interbartolo was born on November 5, 1917 to a large Italian family in South Boston.
+Salvatore Interbartolo was born on November 5, 1917, to a large Italian family in South Boston.

 Bartolo had a stellar amateur career, and in March 1937 won the 118 pound bantam weight division of the New York Golden Gloves Tournament at Madison Square Garden defeating New York's James Morro in every round.
 Bartolo also won the New York Golden Gloves Tournament Of Champions.

 Early pro career highlights

 Bartolo turned pro in April 1937, shortly after he took the Golden Gloves title, and won four straight bouts in Boston before losing to Ace Hutchins in a six round unanimous points decision in Holyoke, Massachusetts.